EoinOKelly/Epic-KFC/server/docs/deployment/runbook.md

 anchored_at = NULL
 ```

-A confirmed row after the worker runs should contain:
+A confirmed row after the worker runs contains:

 ```text
 status = confirmed